ennulife/ennulifeassessments/documentation/REFACTORING_AND_MAINTENANCE_GUIDE.md

 Beyond the configuration changes, several other key improvements were made:

 -   **Consolidated Classes**: All "original" and "fixed" versions of classes have been removed.
-The plugin now uses a single, reliable set of "enhanced" classes (`
+The plugin now uses a single, reliable set of "enhanced" classes.
+-   **Security and Performance**: The plugin has undergone a comprehensive security and performance audit.
+All AJAX actions are protected with nonces, all output is properly escaped, and all database queries are prepared to prevent SQL injection.
+-   **Uninstallation**: The plugin now includes an uninstallation hook that will remove all plugin data when it's deleted.